← All work

 Artist-Scientist Festival Residency

 NSF-funded residency program pairing artists with scientists to produce festival-scale public-engagement work.
-Co-Director with Guerilla Science / Pratt Institute.
+Residency Director and event producer with Guerilla Science / Pratt Institute.

 Role